-The following is a summary of ESG program grantees, including their grant funds awarded and expended, their HUD issued IDIS activity number, and a brief description of what they accomplished throughout the 2011-2012 Fiscal Year:
+The following is a summary of ESG program grantees, including their grant funds awarded and expended, their HUD issued IDIS activity number, and a brief description of what they accomplished throughout Fiscal Year 2011-2012:

 ESG Administration

 ESG funds were used to pay for administration costs for Stanislaus County staff involved with the program.
 This includes, but is not limited to time that is devoted to the coordination and administration of the ESG program, preparation for implementation of the revised Emergency Solutions Grant program, and Homeless Management Information System (HMIS).